SolidFund/Solid-Fund-smart-contracts/README.md

 ## Contributing

-Thank you for considering contributing to the CrowdFund project!
+Thank you for considering contributing to the Solid Fund project!
 Contributions are highly encouraged and welcome.
 Here are a few ways you can contribute:

 - Report issues: Help identify and report any bugs or issues you encounter while using the platform by opening an issue in the repository.